carbon-language/carbon-lang/docs/project/going_public.md

 experience will become significant enough to warrant the costs associated with going public.

-### Declared intent to use Carbon from multiple organizations and individuals
+### Sustained interest to use Carbon from multiple organizations and individuals

-We should ensure there is at least an _intent_ to continue with Carbon, even if circumstances later shift.
-This intent should come from multiple organizations and individuals.
+We should ensure there is sustained interest to continue with Carbon, even if circumstances later shift.
+This interest should come from multiple organizations and individuals.
 It's important that Carbon be a collaboration in order to ensure its longevity and broad applicability.
 Even if most of Carbon's early contributions come from one organization, it's still crucial that others have